Training and Certification Program

 The purpose of the certification and training program is to prescribe the training required to develop competency in individuals serving as county and local emergency management coordinators and staff.
-The content of the certification program has been reviewed by a panel of local, county, regional and state-level emergency management personnel.
+The content of the certification program has been reviewed by a panel of local, county, regional, and state-level emergency management personnel.
 Authority for this program can be found in Title 35, subsection 7502.
-The Agency has consolidated this information plus detailed information on the various levels of certification including corresponding time-in-service requirements into a Directive.
-The most current version of the Directive may be viewed here: Certification Directive.

-In addition to the Directive, checklists for the various levels of government and levels of certification have been created to help the applicant document the required training and experience.
+In addition to the directive, checklists for the various levels of government and levels of certification have been created to help the applicant document the required training and experience.
 Specific instructions on completing the checklists, time-in-service requirements, and appointment letters are contained in the Directive.
-The various checklists may be viewed and downloaded here:
+The various checklists may be viewed and downloaded:

-County personnel should apply to their respective PEMA Area Office and local level emergency managers should apply to their county Emergency Management Coordinator.
+County personnel should apply to their respective PEMA Area Office and local level emergency managers should apply to their emergency managment coordinator.